erick805/rickylau-dev/content/blog/visualnyc/index.md

 ![](./visualnyc-init.png)

-VisualNYC grab's user's current day and time and automatically filters into a two hour window from your current time.
+_VisualNYC grab's user's current day and time and automatically filters into a two hour window from your current time._

 ---

-Highlighted borough buttons on top left allow for easy switch in borough view.
+**Filter**: Highlighted borough buttons on top left allow for easy switch in borough view.
 Default view is Manhattan.

 ![](./visualnyc.png)